Information/descriptions about Beagles:

 There are 13" and 15" Beagles.

-Beagles normally are about 17 to 30 pounds.
+Beagles normally weigh 17 to 28 pounds.

 Beagles do shed their fur.